 We continue an ongoing relationship with WPI providing support and strategic counsel as necessary.
 What can Last Call Media do for you?

 In response to growing concerns and attention around Sexual Harassment and Assault Nationwide, Amherst College needed a tool to serve students of the Five Colleges with rapid access to Title IX office information and emergency services.

-LCM and Amherst College worked together with student advocates, Title IX, LGBT, and other campus offices and organizations to design and develop an iOS App that puts valuable information, from a Drupal site Amherst can administer, into the hands of students.
-The major feature of the app was to direct assault survivors to emergency contact information, help services, and other advocacy groups anonymously and quickly.
+LCM and Amherst College worked together with student advocates, Title IX, LGBTQ, and other campus offices and organizations to design and develop an iOS App that puts valuable information, from a Drupal site Amherst can administer, into the hands of students.
+The major feature of the app was to direct assault survivors to emergency contact information, help services, and other advocacy groups, anonymously and quickly.

-The Advancement Department of Amherst College needed an updated brochure to support their efforts to encourage donations to the Annual Fund’s 25th Anniversary Program campaign.
+The Advancement Department of Amherst College needed an updated brochure to support their efforts of encouraging donations to the Annual Fund’s 25th Anniversary Program campaign.
 Last Call Media was excited to build upon our technical experience migrating Amherst to Drupal and in building the Title IX iOS App with a project that could showcase our marketing strategy and design talents.

 How we did it

 The twenty-fifth anniversary year is an important one for advancement activities.
 Alumni have generally attained career and financial stability by this time, and it is an important moment in which to encourage a lifetime habit of giving to Amherst College.
 Amherst needed an accessible and compelling visual that would explain a complicated funding program.
 Working within existing guidelines and style templates, we worked with the Annual Fund to build a tri-fold brochure that plainly communicated the benefits and procedures of giving during the five years leading up to and including an alumnus’ twenty-fifth anniversary reunion year.